kyegomez/swarms/README.md

 output = agent_system.run(
     "Create a format to express and communicate swarms of llms in a structured manner for youtube" ) print(output)

-# Using rearrange function
-output = rearrange(
-    agents,
-    flow,
-    "Create a format to express and communicate swarms of llms in a structured manner for youtube", )

-print(output)

 ```